Menu

 • Carrots: Dice up some carrots, or use carrot slices or matchsticks.

-• Tomato Paste: One of the secret ingredients to a flavorful soup!
-Tomato paste packs a lot of savory veggie goodness into a small space.
-I use two tablespoons.
+• Tomato Paste: Tomato paste packs a lot of savory veggie goodness into a small space.

-• Beans: You’ll need two 15 ounce cans of great northern beans, drained and rinsed.
+• Beans: You’ll need canned great northern beans, drained and rinsed.

-• Broth: I typically use low sodium chicken broth in this soup, but you can substitute vegetable broth or even water if necessary.
-You’ll need about 6 to 8 cups.
+• Broth: I use low sodium chicken broth in this soup, but you can substitute vegetable broth or even water.

 • Sugar: A couple of teaspoons of sugar brings out the flavor of the sausage, onion, and beans.

-• Herbs: This soup is great with Italian seasonings, or you can make your own seasoning mix like I do!
-I use 1 teaspoon each of dried crushed rosemary, dried basil, dried oregano, and dried thyme.
+• Herbs: This soup is great with Italian seasonings, or use 1 teaspoon each of dried crushed rosemary, dried basil, dried oregano, and dried thyme.

-• Pasta: The usual pasta I use in Pasta Fagioli is small ring pasta or ditalini, but any small pasta shapes will work.
+• Pasta: I use this small ring pasta or ditalini, but any small pasta shapes will work.

 1. Cook the Sausage.
 Heat a tablespoon of olive oil in a Dutch oven, or a large deep pot, set over medium heat.
-Add the sausage and cook, breaking it up with a wooden spoon into crumbles.
-It should take about 5 minutes to cook through.
-Then transfer the cooked sausage to a plate, and set it aside.
+Add the sausage and cook for about 5 minutes.
+Then, transfer it to a plate and set it aside.

 4. Finish and Serve.
-Finally, taste the finished soup for salt and pepper, and adjust accordingly.
-Remove from the heat.
-Ladle the soup bowls, and garnish with freshly grated parmesan and parsley.
+Taste for salt and pepper and adjust to your liking.
+Serve the soup in bowls, garnished with parmesan and parsley.

 overhead shot of pasta fagioli served in a bowl with a spoon

-• To reheat, place the desired portion in a saucepan (add water if it seems too thick), and heat on medium-low until the soup is hot, stirring occasionally.
+• To reheat, place the desired portion in a saucepan (add water if it is too thick) and heat on medium-low until the soup is hot, stirring occasionally.

 pasta fagioli soup in a white dutch oven with ladle inside the soup